Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PGC0GFAOcrY.md

 ### Transcript

-> uh mug merch yes hopefully soon can't wait to get that out to people it's gonna be really good it's gonna be really good
+> mug merch yes hopefully soon can't wait to get that out to people it's gonna be really good it's gonna be really good